 - 1.4 If, for one class of positions, two or more rates of pay are established to reflect equitably the difference in the unpleasant or dangerous aspects of various assignments made in the class of positions, changes in assignments shall result in corresponding salary adjustments.
-Such salary adjustments shall not be considered either as pay increases or pay reductions, but must be reported to the Director. - 1.5 Where it is necessary to establish wages on an hourly, daily, or weekly basis, such rates may be computed without regard to existing annual rates as long as they are within the established pay grade for the class and have prior approval of the Personnel Director. (adopted October 17, 1968, amended September 27, 1990, approved by Council March 4, 1999, effective March 28, 1999) - 1.6 Full-time employees in the classified service who, by virtue of their assignments are required to work a seven (7), eight (8), ten (10), or twelve (12) hour shift around the clock, shall be granted additional monetary compensation in accordance with the provisions listed below. (amended June 19, 2021, effective June 27, 2021) - If, in conjunction with the establishment of flextime and/or compression of the work week into four (4) work days, the provisions of the following sub-sections (a) through (e) are met, employees shall continue to be eligible for benefits under the provisions of this section. (amended April 30, 1987, effective May 21, 1987) - (a) Employees with work assignments beginning between the hours of 7:00 P.M. and 1:00 A.M. shall receive a shift differential amounting to an increase of 5% in pay. (amended September 27, 1990, October 24, 1996) - (b) Employees with work assignments beginning between the hours of 2:00 P.M. and 7:00 P.M. shall receive a shift differential amounting to an increase of 2 1⁄2% in pay. (amended October 24, 1996) - (c) Non-Exempt employees who may be required to work overtime after the completion of their assigned shift shall be paid overtime which is calculated upon their appropriate hourly base rate. (amended April 19, 1983)
+Such salary adjustments shall not be considered either as pay increases or pay reductions, but must be reported to the Director. - 1.5 Where it is necessary to establish wages on an hourly, daily, or weekly basis, such rates may be computed without regard to existing annual rates as long as they are within the established pay grade for the class and have prior approval of the Personnel Director. (adopted October 17, 1968, amended September 27, 1990, approved by Council March 4, 1999, effective March 28, 1999) - 1.6 Full-time employees in the classified service who, by virtue of their assignments are required to work a seven (7), eight (8), ten (10), or twelve (12) hour shift around the clock, shall be granted additional monetary compensation in accordance with the provisions listed below. (amended June 19, 2021, effective June 27, 2021) - If, in conjunction with the establishment of flextime and/or compression of the work week into four (4) work days, the provisions of the following sub-sections (a) through (e) are met, employees shall continue to be eligible for benefits under the provisions of this section. (amended April 30, 1987, effective May 21, 1987) - (a) Employees with work assignments beginning between the hours of 7:00 P.M. and 1:00 A.M. shall receive a shift differential amounting to an increase of 5% in pay.
+Employees of the Emergency Medical Services Division of the Health Department are excluded from this subsection. (amended September 27, 1990, October 24, 1996; amended September 13, 2024, effective November 10.
+2024) - (b) Employees with work assignments beginning between the hours of 2:00 P.M. and 7:00 P.M. shall receive a shift differential amounting to an increase of 2 1⁄2% in pay.
+Employees of the Emergency Medical Services Division of the Health Department are excluded from this subsection (amended October 24, 1996; amended September 13, 2024, effective November 10.
+2024) - (c) Employees of the Emergency Medical Services Division of the Health Department with work assignments beginning between the hours of 5:00 P.M.